Home » Blog » Developing Music Literacy » Music Literacy Activities » Music Project – How to Make an Ocean Drum

 Group or Individual Project

-This activity can be structured as a fun small group or individual project.
-Students may experiment with various materials to create their own unique instrument with its’ own unique sounds.
-Be creative and involve students in the planning process.
+You can structure this activity as a small-group or individual project.
+Give students the freedom to experiment with different materials and create their own unique instruments with distinct sounds.
+Encourage students to be imaginative and involve them in the planning process.

 How to Make an Ocean Drum